On a conjecture of Pappas and Rapoport: Introduction

 Other recent advances in the theory of integral models of Shimura varieties of Hodge type that require one to restrict to stabilizer parahorics are Rapoport--Zink uniformization of isogeny classes and the existence of CM lifts, see \cite[Theorem 1.1]{ZhouIsogeny}, \cite[Theorem I,II]{vH}, \cite[Corollary 1.4, Corollary 6.3]{GleasonLimXu}.
-We show that the proof of \cite[Corollary 6.3]{GleasonLimXu} can be extended to work in full generality, see Corollary \ref{Cor:Uniformization}.
-We expect that Corollary \ref{Cor:Uniformization} can be used to prove the existence of CM lifts of isogeny classes for quasi-split groups $G$.
+We show that the proof of \cite[Corollary 6.3]{GleasonLimXu} can be combined with Theorem \ref{Thm:IntroMain} to prove uniformization in full generality, see Corollary \ref{Cor:Uniformization}.
+We expect that Corollary \ref{Cor:Uniformization} can be used to prove the existence of CM lifts of isogeny classes when $G$ is quasi-split.